Every New Movie You Can Stream Early While Theaters Are Closed

 Sonic the Hedgehog

-Though Sonic won't arrive on DVD until May 19, Paramount Home Entertainment announced that the movie is speeding (pun very much intentional) into homes months ahead of plan, available digitally just one month after its theatrical release and boasting deleted scenes, bloopers and an animated short.
-Come for Ben Schwartz as Sonic and Jim Carrey as Dr. Robotnik, stay for James Marsden being James Marsden.
+Though Sonic won't arrive on DVD until May 19, Paramount announced that the movie is speeding (pun very much intentional) into homes months ahead of plan, available digitally just one month after its theatrical release and boasting deleted scenes, bloopers and an animated short.

 How to watch: Sonic the Hedgehog is available for purchase on Amazon Prime Video, Vudu and more.